 This Act applies to situations where employees are required to be on-site overnight but available to work as necessary.

-A 'sleepover', as defined by the Act, means a period of time spent by an employee overnight during which the employee, under the terms of his employment agreement, is-
+A 'sleepover', as defined by the Act, means a period of time spent by an employee overnight during which the employee, under the terms of their employment agreement, is:

-- a. required to be at the employee's workplace; and - b. allowed to sleep at the workplace while on duty; and - c. required to be available to attend to his or her duties during the course of the night as necessary.
+- a. required to be at the employee's workplace - b. allowed to sleep at the workplace while on duty - c. required to be available to attend to their duties during the course of the night as necessary